 Paraprofessionals in a variety of social service and health agencies.
 Typical jobs include Financial Assistance Worker, Youth Probation Officer, Residential Service Worker, Social Work Assistant, Mental Health Worker, Family Support Worker, Supported Employment, Community Living Worker, Transition Houses, Women’s Programs, Aboriginal Support Worker, and Family Violence Worker.

-Location: Dawson Creek Campus
+Location: Dawson Creek and Fort St. John campuses

 Fees: Current Fee Schedule

-- Attend program orientation session.
+Attend a program-specific orientation session.

 - The program is eligible for Canada Student Loans.
 Visit StudentAid BC to apply for financial assistance online.